OLD MASTER EVENING SALE

-Pall Mall Art Advisors is proud to represent the collection this Kauffmann comes from, which can be viewed as a single owner sale from January 25th to February 1st at Sotheby’s in New York.
+The Fine Art Group is proud to represent the collection this Kauffmann comes from, which can be viewed as a single owner sale from January 25th to February 1st at Sotheby’s in New York.

 Featuring Highlights from The Female Triumphant